 When you've found a property to rent, you will have to pay a deposit before you move in.
 Make sure you understand everything that is written on the tenancy agreement before signing it and making the payment.
 If there is anything that you do not understand, clarify the information with your letting agent or landlord.
-Unless you are in a serviced accommodation such as hotels, it is usually the tenants who are responsible for changing light bulbs, cleaning the property, changing the bed, etc. If there are repairs needed on the property, for example, a leaking sink, you as a tenant should inform the landlord as soon as possible so they can have it fixed.

 Do not hesitate to ask for support from your trust's international recruitment lead.
 It is important to note that most accommodations require a minimum of 3, 6, or 12 months of tenancy duration.